astro-kaba4ek/SoMSP/README.md

 ### Running options
 1. The program requires either as input file specified with --input or a file input.txt in the current directory.
 2. The output file for the scattering matrix can be specified with --scat-matr.
 If not specified, the matrix will be saved to scattering_matrix.txt.
+3. When using the OpenMP-version, the number of threads for parallelization can be specified with --threads.
+If not specified, k-1 threads are used, where k is the maximum number of threads in the system.
+4. When using the MPI-version, the number of threads (the total number of threads on all nodes of the cluster) for parallelization can be specified with -n.
+Other mpiexec flags can also be used if necessary.

 ### Input file format
 It is a simple text file where each line contains a certain scatterer or light parameter.
 It must contain enough numbers, after which the rest of the string is ignored.